USCqserver/HOQSTTutorials.jl/markdown/introduction/02-single_qubit_ame.md

 ## Single qubit annealing
-In this tutorial, we will try to recreate the single-qubit example in this paper: [Decoherence in adiabatic quantum computation](https://arxiv.org/abs/1503.08767).
+This tutorial will recreate the single-qubit example in this paper: [Decoherence in adiabatic quantum computation](https://arxiv.org/abs/1503.08767).

 The Hamiltonian of this example is